-As part of a routine physical, your doctor uses a stethoscope to listen to your heart.
+To diagnose your condition, your doctor will review your medical history and symptoms and conduct a physical examination.
+As part of a routine physical exam, your doctor uses a stethoscope to listen to your heart.
 He or she is listening for, among other things, an abnormal heart sound (heart murmur).

 If your doctor discovers a heart murmur, he or she will discuss it with you.
 Many heart conditions, including aortic valve stenosis, can produce a heart murmur.
 In the case of aortic valve stenosis, the heart murmur results from turbulent blood flow through the narrowed valve.

 If your doctor suspects that you or your child may have a deformed or narrowed aortic valve, you may need to undergo several tests to confirm the diagnosis and gauge the severity of the problem.
-You may be referred to a cardiologist — a doctor who specializes in the study of the heart and its function — for tests such as:
+You may be referred to a doctor trained in heart conditions (cardiologist) for tests such as: